Click on an elected official's photo to view their profile and contact information.

 Heritage Park Gazebo Rental Information

-The Munster Police Department's K-9 Unit includes three officers and their canines which provide valuable resources for our community.
+The Munster Police Department's K-9 Unit includes four officers and their canines which provide valuable resources for our community.
 Each of our canines were purchased with donations that were provided through grants or from area residents, businesses, and community organizations.
 Please scroll down to learn more about our K-9 Unit.

 PLEASE HELP SUPPORT OUR K-9 PROGRAM!